Holicz/SymfonyDocsVersionChanger/README.md

 # About
-Automatically redirects Docs to preferred version.
+Automatically redirects Symfony docs to preferred version.
 Preferred version is configurable.

 # Todo
 - [ ] Load Symfony versions from remote source